CATHONIA

 THE NINE KNIGHTLY VIRTUES

 One need not be a knight to be virtuous, but one must be virtuous to be a knight.
+Or, as Christiana Crane puts it, "Prowess is what makes the man a killing machine.
+All the other stuff if what makes them a knight."

 Please note that I have left "Chivalry" off the list of Knightly Virtues.
 When I thought about it, I realized that in fact, Chivalry is no less than the sum of the Nine Knightly Virtues.
 To discuss Chivalry is to discuss them all.
 When one has been Chivalric and Virtuous for a significant period of time, they might discover that they have developed probity, a very desirable state indeed.
 Not technically a virtue, more the result of being virtuous.